 Before you start your UCAT prep for each section properly, it’s important you familiarise yourself with what skills that particular section is designed to test.
 As you’re preparing you’ll then be able to bear this mind and work to ensure you’re developing the necessary skills.

-Before you try your first mock UCAT test, or you try practising questions under timed conditions; it’s important to be aware of the fact that it is virtually impossible to properly work out the answer to every single question.
+Before you try your first mock UCAT test, or you try practising questions under timed conditions, it’s important to be aware of the fact that it is virtually impossible to properly work out the answer to every single question.

 Linking to the above point, you can’t meticulously work out the answer for every single question – there simply isn’t the time!
 As you do your practice you’re going to be wanting to refine your technique and find quicker ways to take those half-educated guesses.

 Don’t let the word “aptitude” fool you into thinking that you can’t prepare for the test.
-The more practice you do, the greater number of questions you’re able to whizz through and the better your score will be.
+The more practice you do, the greater the number of questions you’re able to whizz through and the better your score will be.

 Make sure you book your test before you start UCAT prep so you can use it to count down to the big day.
-You’ll also be able to plan your preparing more effectively if you know how much time you have to work with.
+You’ll also be able to plan your preparation more effectively if you know how much time you have to work with.

 Preparing without a test date in mind isn’t a good idea as you’ll have no real motivation to do all the practice that’s required.
 I booked my test quite late (something you shouldn’t do, book yours now!) and I only starting preparing after it had been booked, as that’s when it became a reality.

 Sitting UCAT this year?
 Try our one-day UCAT Course!